Editor's Note: This story originally appeared on NewRetirement.

 - Overweighting short-term emotions — especially negative emotions like fear

-Heath and Heath argue that you can combat bad decision making with what they call the WRAP method:
+The authors argue that you can combat bad decision making with what they call the WRAP method:

 - Widen your options